juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook located in "./Undistor Images.ipynb" and also as part of the main IPython notebook located in "./Advanced Lane Finding Project.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.

+It is important to properly set the numbers of corners for `objp`.
+In this case the printed chessboard has 6*9 corners.

-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+`objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image using the function cv2.findChessboardCorners() on all the images also specifying the number of corners. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Finally, I applied this distortion correction to the test image using the `cv2.undistort()` function.

+On the "Undistor Images" notebook I applied the camera calibration and undistort pipeline to my own images captured with GoPro Hero 4 and obtained this result:

 ![alt text][image1]